 TGbe editor: Please update the following paragraphs in this subclause as shown below (from the 5th paragraphs):

+The Measurement Duration field transmitted by a STA is set to the duration over which the Channel Load report was measured, in units of TUs.

-The Measurement Duration field is set to the duration over which the Channel Load report was measured, in units of TUs.
+The Measurement Duration field transmitted by a STA affiliated with an MLD is set to the value that is obtained by rounding down the valid measurement duration over which the Channel Load report was measured, in units of TUs.

-The Channel Load field contains the proportion of measurement duration for which the measuring STA determined the channel to be busy.
+The Channel Load field contains the proportion of valid measurement duration for which the measuring STA determined the channel to be busy.
 Procedure for Channel Load measurement and definition of channel load values are found in 11.10.9.3 (Channel load report).

 11.10.9.3 Channel load report